Director, West and Central Africa and Haiti

 Michele Piercey is an international development practitioner with 17 years of experience, including 10 years working on political transition and counter-violent extremism (CVE) programs in Iraq, Afghanistan, and Tunisia.
 After corporate change management posts with the Australian Department of Defense early in her career, she worked with the U.S. Army Engineers on small-scale community engagement projects across Iraq.
 She has since worked in various leadership positions, such as serving as COP on USAID/OTI projects in conflict and transition zones.
 She is currently the Director of Chemonics International's Peace, Stability, and Transition Practice, in which she leads Chemonics' industry outreach on conflict and CVE, supports new business efforts, and provides technical support to projects.
 Michele holds a B.A. in Political Science from Australian National University.

-Mr. Gurian is currently a chief of party in the Middle East region.
-Prior to this, he led Chemonics’ activities in West Africa and Haiti as the Senior Vice President, where he has also served as chief of party on a recovery and stabilization program.
-Since joining the company in 2003, Mr. Gurian has served in a number of leadership roles and has extensive experience managing and designing programs focusing on conflict and disaster management and political transition in Africa and Afghanistan.
+Mr. Gurian is currently the senior vice president of the West and Central Africa and Haiti region, and most recently served as chief of party for the USAID/Syria Essential Services (SES) project based out of Jordan.
+He also served as chief of party for USAID/OTI earthquake recovery program in Haiti from 2010-2013.
+Since joining the company in 2003, Mr. Gurian has served in a number of leadership roles and has extensive experience designing and implementing programs focusing on peace, stability, political transition, local governance, and service delivery in Africa, Haiti, the Middle East, and Afghanistan.
 He began his development career as a Peace Corps education volunteer in Benin.
 Mr. Gurian is a graduate of Syracuse University and holds a B.A. in international relations, public relations, and French.

 Director, Middle East